 Common treatment methods are radiation and chemotherapy, though other forms of therapy are available and may be included in your treatment plan.

-At UPMC Susquehanna, our oncologists provide complete care to screen for, diagnose, and treat uterine cancer in Wellsboro and Williamsport, PA, and the surrounding areas.
+Our oncologists provide complete care to screen for, diagnose, and treat uterine cancer in Wellsboro and Williamsport, PA.